Tripadvisor Traveler Rating

 - Located on a sandy beach with a stunning house-reef

-Experience barefoot escape at this former outpost for marine biologists turned state-of-the-art resort.
+Experience a genuine barefoot escape at this former outpost for marine biologists turned state-of-the-art resort.
 With a family-like atmosphere and a focus on sharing knowledge and experiences, this eco-friendly dive resort is an ideal place to discover Bangka’s treasures, both above and below the surface.

 About Coral Eye

 Founded by marine biologists in 2009, Coral Eye began as a place where universities and students could exchange ideas and develop projects.
 The doors were opened to tourists in 2013 creating a truly unique dive resort which offers a peaceful atmosphere and warm, friendly service.
 A variety of guests such as travellers, divers, underwater photographers and marine biologists now visit this resort, making it a great place to socialise, learn or relax.

 Located on a sandy beach with a backdrop of tropical jungle, Coral Eye resort was designed to blend in with its surroundings.
 Traditional building techniques were adapted to produce a modern, state-of-the-art facility that promotes wellness, sustainability and social experiences.
 By choosing to stay at Coral Eye, guests are supporting the local community and helping to protect and preserve the surrounding environment.